University of Nottingham: PGCE

 Experience & Approach

-Over the last six years I have worked within the state and independent sectors (boarding and day).
+Over the last seven years I have worked within the state and independent sectors (boarding and day).
 In my teaching, I have worked with a wide range of pupils, some with learning difficulties, some with English as a second language and some aiming for places at the most competitive universities in the UK and US.
 I have prepared pupils for 11+, Common Entrance, GCSE, A Level and IB examinations.
 In addition, I have two years’ experience preparing Oxbridge candidates for ELAT and interview.
 Like many teachers I am interested in how best to prepare pupils for assessment without killing their enthusiasm for the subject and school life (and life in general).

 "The only element of "luck" in X meeting her Oxford offer was finding Digby.
 Without his excellent teaching, calm manners and inspiring attitude she would not have achieved an A (high A), especially in such a short period of time.
 The school prediction for English had been a D!
 We cannot thank Digby enough; X has always said 'he is a legend', that says it ALL." - parent from Digby’s school.